Bernie Monegain, Editor-at-Large

-Bernie Monegain is the Editor of Healthcare IT News.
-Bernie covers hospitals and IDNs, industry trends and is responsible for overall coverage decisions.
+Bernie Monegain is the Editor-at-Large of Healthcare IT News.
+Bernie covers hospitals and IDNs and industry trends.

 CHIME calls for second take on ACO plan